BrentonHolloway/BrentonHolloway/README.md

 ### Hi there, My name is Brenton

 ### Summary
-- I’m currently seeking employment in the field of Electronics Engineering or Computer Science.
+- I'm currently employed at Think Smart Health as a Developer.
 - I have completed my Bachelor of Engineering (Electronics and Communication Engineering) (Honours) / Bachelor of Computer Science.
 - I have completed my Advanced Diploma of Electronics and Communications Engineering
 - I have completed my Certificate II and III in Information Communication Technology